 Yvonne developed her leadership skills in the U.S. Marine Corps where she learned the importance of discipline, dedication and unity of purpose.
 As President of Local 1000, she has put those leadership qualities to use by empowering Local 1000’s membership to get involved in the fight for economic and social justice.
-Her efforts have given Local 1000 a stronger collective voice in its fight to defend working families from assaults on their pensions, wages and benefits, and health care.
+Her efforts have given Local 1000 a stronger collective voice in its fight to defend working families from assaults on their pensions, wages and benefits.

 Yvonne has not only led the battle for fair wages and benefits for state workers in California, her impact as a problem solver and innovative thinker has made her a highly sought after participant in conversations about how to move ideas into action all over the globe.
 She has participated on boards as varied as the SEIU International Futures Committee, which assembles the most innovative minds in the world to talk about their visions for the future and strategies to get there, and SEIU’s International Retirement Security Committee, which she chairs.
 This body has given presentations on retirement security across the country and has provided information to, and has collaborated with, numerous organizations fighting for retirement security.
 Yvonne also currently sits on California’s Secure Choice Retirement Investment Board.

 Through it all, Yvonne has always been on the front lines fighting with and for low-wage workers in both the private and public sectors.
-Her leadership has won her awards from organizations like Coalition of Labor Women and has won her the trust of the 95,000 thousand members of Local 1000, whom she represents.
+Her leadership has won her awards from organizations like the Coalition of Labor Union Women and has won her the trust of the 96,000 members of Local 1000, whom she represents.